TheFe91/cypress-react-selector/README.md

 - Credit goes to [Gleb Bahmutov](https://github.com/bahmutov) for drafting how `cypress-react-selector` can be used in `react component testing` [here](https://github.com/cypress-io/cypress/blob/develop/npm/react/cypress/component/advanced/react-book-example/src/components/ProductsList.spec.js)

-- Credit goes to [gregfenton](https://github.com/gregfenton) for presenting a `formik form` example that uses `Cypress-React-Selector`.
+- Credit goes to [gregfenton](https://github.com/gregfenton) for presenting a `formik form` example that uses `cypress-react-selector`.
 Checkout the work [here](https://github.com/gregfenton/example-cypress-react-selector-formik)

 [If you have a cool project, feel free to portray here]